luminus-framework/luminus/resources/public/md/static_resources.md

 ### Handling file uploads

-Uploading files is handled via `upload-file` in `noir.io` namespace which accepts a path relative to the public folder and the file map.
+Uploading files is handled via `upload-file` in `noir.io` namespace which accepts a file-system path and the file map.

 If we had an `upload.html` page with the following form: